edorasware/edoras-one-initializr/README.md

 - Support for Groovy / Kotlin
 - Externalize Templates and load them from GitHub

+A test server with the latest head version can be found on https://edoras-one-initializr-test.cfapps.io (potentially unstable)

 ## Running form Command Line

 Its also possible to run the initializr from a command line using the curl command e.g. like this: